 The major reason for multiple passes is to prevent the burning of the workpiece or the quick dulling of bits.
 In conclusion, ensure that you use a straightedge to guide the router’s path.

 The major difference between using a router and a dado blade set is the accuracy.
-A dado blade set affords you the ability to set the right width for the expected dado exactly.
-In comparison, a router will require you to use your discretion and go through multiple passes.
+A dado blade set allows you to set exactly the right width for the expected dado.
+A router will require you to use your discretion and go through multiple passes.